Synthetic Light Curves and Spectra for the Photospheric Phase of a 3D Stripped-Envelope Supernova Explosion Model: Comparison with the Observed Type Ib/c Supernova Population

 However, the predicted viewing-angle dependence and observed or non-observed correlations of light curve properties may provide a path towards constraining supernova explosion dynamics.
 Our models show a strong correlation between peak bolometric brightness and $\Delta\mathrm{m}_{15}$, i.e., the decay after peak is faster for higher peak luminosity (Figure~\ref{fig:dm15bolo}).
 The spread in $\Delta\mathrm{m}_{15}$ associated with this correlation amounts to almost $1\,\mathrm{mag}$.
 To some extent this correlation holds for the peak V-band magnitude as well (figure~\ref{fig:dm15V}).

-The observed population clearly does not not show this correlation between brightness and $\Delta\mathrm{m}_{15}$; there rather is an anti-correlation with brighter events evolving more slowly.
+The observed population does not show this correlation between brightness and $\Delta\mathrm{m}_{15}$; there rather is an anti-correlation with brighter events evolving more slowly.
 This is especially clear when considering bolometric luminosity (Figure~\ref{fig:dm15bolo}), where the observed width of the distribution of peak luminosity versus $\Delta\mathrm{m}_{15}$ is quite narrow in the set of \citet{Taddia2018}.

 This has important implications for the degree of asymmetries in nickel distribution in stripped-envelope supernovae.
-If the asymmetries in the nickel distribution and the peak luminosity were of similar magnitude as in our model across \emph{all} stripped-envelope supernovae, the observed distribution of $\Delta\mathrm{m}_{15}$ versus peak luminosity would have to reflect this.
+The overall distribution of and correlations between peak brightness and $\Delta\mathrm{m}_{15}$ will result from the combination of the viewing-angle variations and progenitor-dependent variations resulting from different ejecta masses, nickel production, and explosion energies.
+Thus, if the asymmetries in the nickel distribution and the peak luminosity were of similar magnitude as in our model across \emph{all} stripped-envelope supernovae, the observed distribution of $\Delta\mathrm{m}_{15}$ versus peak luminosity would have to reflect this even after the viewing-angle distribution is convolved with progenitor-dependent variations.
 Progenitor variations could still give rise to the observed anticorrelation of $\Delta\mathrm{m}_{15}$ versus peak luminosity, but it would be impossible to obtain the narrow distribution of $\Delta\mathrm{m}_{15}$ if there was the same amount of intrinsic scatter of $\Delta\mathrm{m}_{15}$ for individual explosions as in our model.
-Even if we disregard that the scatter in our model goes in the wrong direction (bigger $\Delta\mathrm{m}_{15}$ for brighter events), the spread in $\Delta\mathrm{m}_{15}$ of $1\,\mathrm{mag}$ in the models is already bigger than that of the observed sample of about $0.5\,\mathrm{mag}$.
+Even if we disregard that the scatter in our model goes in the wrong direction (bigger $\Delta\mathrm{m}_{15}$ for brighter events), the spread in $\Delta\mathrm{m}_{15}$ of $\mathord{\sim}0.7\,\mathrm{mag}$ across viewing angles for a \emph{single} progenitor is already comparable to that of the observed sample, leaving little room for extra variance.
+In the direction of the predicted anticorrelation, the scatter of the models is arguably larger than that in the sample of \citet{Taddia2018} already.